 Last year, Molloy was ranked #18 among colleges in the US for the “value added” by the Wall Street Journal, arguably the nation’s premier financial publication.
 Additionally, in December, Newsday produced an enrollment overview of the many private colleges in our region.
 While most of our competitors struggled in the 2012–2017 period, Molloy “saw the largest increase, rising by more than 11%.”
 Molloy has also earned other honors, including being ranked #10 among the “Best Catholic Universities in the USA” by College Values Online.

 “We are dedicated to providing our students with the best possible value.
 If you come to Molloy, you graduate with a job in your field at a salary that’s significantly higher than average.” — Drew Bogner, PhD; President, Molloy University

 Investing in student success

 “We invest in student success, and we challenge our students to succeed.
 Molloy students are committed to a value system that stresses a strong work ethic, resiliency, professionalism, and leadership,” says President Bogner.
 “This is why they graduate and why they get hired.
 We reach beyond the classroom and educate the entire person.”

 A small student-faculty ratio of 10:1 means students are more than a number to their professors, who provide input and guidance that enable students to “live their story” and pursue their dreams.

 Drawing on the strength of the New York metropolitan region

 One of Molloy’s many strengths is its proximity to New York City.
-Nestled in the Long Island suburbs just minutes from Manhattan, Molloy takes advantage of the New York City metro region to provide its students with the highest-quality internships and clinical placements.
-The largest metropolitan region in the country, the NYC metro area is a world leader in health care, business and finance, education, criminal justice, performing arts, and much, much more.
+Nestled in the Long Island suburbs just minutes from Manhattan, Molloy takes advantage of the New York City metro region to provide students with the highest-quality internships and clinical placements.
+The largest metropolitan region in the country, the NYC metro area is a world leader in health care, business and finance, education, criminal justice, performing arts, and much more.

 Visit molloy.edu to learn more.